The Level Club

-The Level Club is a residential building on the Upper West Side of Manhattan, New York City, located at 253 West 73rd Street.
+The Level Club is a residential building at 253 West 73rd Street on the Upper West Side of Manhattan in New York City.
 It was built as a men's club by a group of Freemasons in 1927; it served this original function for just about three years.
 Afterwards, the building was used, in turn, as a hotel and a drug re-hab center.
 It has now been remodeled as a condominium.

 History

 The building was erected in 1927.

 The bank foreclosed on the club's mortgage in 1931.
 It became a hotel for men that rented rooms by the week in the 1930s, and a kosher hotel in the 1940s and 1950s, and a single-room-occupancy hotel in the 1960s.
 From 1936, it was known as The Hotel Riverside Plaza.
 At the height of the urban decay of the 1970s it was purchased by the nonprofit drug and alcohol rehabilitation organization Phoenix House.
 It was turned into an upscale condominium in 1984.
 The New York Daily News describes it as the city's "most mystical and intriguing condominium."